 • A deeply moving tribute to the women of Butte.
 Janet Finn gives voice to lives that were strong, complicated, and essential to the city’s soul.

-Theresa M. Salazar, Archivist for Western Americana, Bancroft Library- Michael Trujillo, Author of Land of Disenchantment
+Theresa M. Salazar, Archivist for Western Americana, Bancroft Library

 • Finn’s Butte is seen through a different lens—one of care, of labor, of intergenerational connection.
 Motherlode is a must-read for anyone interested in feminist history and place-based storytelling.